tatsu-lab/alpaca_eval/README.md

 </details>

-AlpacaEval provides a simple way to make a new evaluator.
+AlpacaEval provides a simple way of making new evaluators.
 All you need is to make a new `configs.yaml` configuration file, which you will then pass as `--annotators_config <path_to_config.yaml>` to `alpaca_eval`.
 Here are some ways you can make a new evaluator: